meltaxa/youtube-retitler/README.md

 # Pre-requisites

 * Node.js.
 Find the latest version here: https://nodejs.org/en/download/
-* Youtube API OAuth credentials.
+* YouTube API OAuth credentials.
 Follow steps 1 and 2 of the [Node.js Quickstart guide](https://developers.google.com/youtube/v3/quickstart/nodejs).

 # How to install

-1. Download the Youtube Retitler Git repository and change to the directory:
+1. Download the YouTube Retitler Git repository and change to the directory:

    ```
    git clone https://github.com/meltaxa/youtube-retitler.git
    cd youtube-retitler
    ```

-1. Copy your Youtube API credentials json file into the directory.
+1. Copy your YouTube API credentials json file into the directory.

 1. Copy the example config file and update it accordingly.